 The removal of the Chief Executive shall be conducted in accordance with the Trust’s Standing Orders which shall require the giving of at least 7 days notice of any resolution to remove the Chief Executive and that resolution must then be passed by a majority of at least two-thirds of all non-executive Directors including the Chair.

-The Chief Officer of the applicant NHS Trust shall be appointed as the initial Chief Executive of the Trust if he wishes to be appointed.
-The appointment of the Chief Officer of the applicant NHS Trust as the initial Chief Executive of the Trust shall not require the approval of the Council of Governors

 A Committee of the Chair, the Chief Executive and the other non-executive Directors shall appoint or remove the executive Directors.